-Over the past year Ofgem has produced 20 IAs.
+Over the past year Ofgem has produced 29 IAs.
 These are listed in Appendix 2.
-This consultation also seeks views on the quality of IAs produced to date.

 1 Ofgem is the Office of Gas and Electricity Markets.
 Ofgem operates under the directions and governance of the Gas and Electricity Markets Authority.
 Its powers are provided for under the Gas Act 1986 ("the Gas Act"), the Electricity Act 1989 ("the Electricity Act") (together "the Acts") and the Utilities Act 2000 ("the Utilities Act").
 For the purpose of this document the terms Ofgem and Authority are used interchangeably.